0bscenity/vinyl-record-release-checker-bot/README.md

 discord bot for new vinyl releases by scraping https://www.reddit.com/r/VinylReleases/new.json you can customize the amount of time in between checks, by default i beilieve it is set to 5 minutes

-# REPLACE THE PLACEHOLDERS IN THE CODE OR IT WONT WORK

 everything that can be changed has a comment next it

 ---